Guidelines for authors

 In order to reduce the time and effort necessary to prepare and upload a submission, we have relaxed the formal requirements (e.g. style of citations and references; separate file for each table or figure) for the initial submission.
 At this stage we ask only for the uploading of the following:

 • a separate title page which should contain the title, authors' names and address, acknowledgements and word count (click here for the template to prepare the title page);

 •the main document should be kept anonymous and contain title, abstract, SER keywords, JEL classification and main body of the document.
 Please refrain from any self-citations such as "authors' own", forthcoming etc. in both text and footnotes.
 Click here for the template to prepare the anonymous main document).
-Please note the length of the text, including references and footnotes, must be between 6,000 to 10,000 words; in general, tables and figures should not require more than 4 additional pages in the journal; more materi
+Please note the length of the text, including references and footnotes, must be between 6,000 to 10,000 words, exclusive of tables and figures.

 Once a manuscript has received a decision of ‘revise & resubmit’ or ‘conditional accept’, the revised version must adhere strictly to SER requirements as outlined in detail below.
 The resubmitted paper will not be processed further unless it is in correct SER style.